Open to the Public

 Accabonac was donated to The Nature Conservancy in 1968 by one of the founders of the South Fork-Shelter Island Chapter, Frederic E. Lake, and his wife Muriel.
 The 29-acre Merrill Lake Sanctuary at Accabonac Harbor is one of the chapter's first preserves.

 Waterproof shoes are recommended when visiting Accabonac.
-Please be sure to read our guidelines for enjoying and protecting Long Island preserves.
 Parts of the preserve are closed during osprey nesting season (May through July); please contact the Center for Conservation ahead of time to find out if the preserve is open.

 Mammals include white-tailed deer, raccoon and red fox.
 Birds include federally threatened piping plovers, state threatened least terns, nesting osprey and abundant wading birds and waterfowl.